boxed/mutmut/README.rst

 automatically re-tests all mutants in that function.
 Unchanged functions keep their previous results.

-**Limitation:** Change detection only tracks direct function changes, not transitive dependencies.
-If function A calls function B, and you modify B, mutants in A are not automatically re-tested.
-For significant changes to shared utilities, use ``mutmut run "module*"`` to re-test affected modules, or delete the ``mutants/`` directory for a full re-run.
+**Dependency tracking:** Mutmut tracks which functions call which other functions during stats collection.
+When a function changes, mutmut automatically invalidates and re-tests mutants in all functions that depend on it (transitively).
+For example, if function A calls B which calls C, and you modify C, mutants in A, B, and C are all re-tested.

 This means you can:

 - Run ``mutmut run``, stop partway through, and continue later
 - Modify your source code and re-run - only changed functions are re-tested
+- Update shared utilities and have dependent functions automatically re-tested
 - Update your tests and use ``mutmut browse`` to selectively re-test mutants

 The mutation data is stored in the ``mutants/`` directory.
 Delete this